 After the 9/11 terrorist attacks, FFP and our partners accelerated the evolution of pro bono planning as we spearheaded an initiative to provide free financial planning to victims’ families and first responders.
 We also worked with partner organizations to help fund and implement Financial Planning Days, a program with events across the country that invited the public to meet one-on-one with financial planners for advice at no cost.

-Over our history, FFP has supported the delivery of free financial guidance to over 470,000 people in crisis or need.
-We’ve awarded grants totaling close to $8 million to national and community-based organizations in 38 states.
+Over our history, FFP has supported the delivery of free financial guidance to over 500,000 people in crisis or need.
+We’ve awarded grants totaling $8 million to national and community-based organizations in 38 states.

 We Go Beyond Financial Literacy